Generosity: Dana and the Art of Giving

 Please support our work through your generosity.
 Your donations are a way that you can ensure the continuation of the work and practice of the Mt.
 Adams Zen Buddhist Temple.

-HELP US BUILD A NEW TEMPLE: We have a goal of building a temple in Southern Washington with a retreat center.
+HELP US BUILD A NEW ZEN BUDDHIST TEMPLE.
+We have a goal of building a temple in Southern Washington with a retreat center.
 Donate directly to the temple or at Go Fund Me https://www.gofundme.com/ywdqkc

 Temple Membership: Become a temple member with a monthly pledge